Wide field landscape astrophotography is an impressive form of photography, and it’s accessible to nearly everyone.

 - Contrast (Curves)

 Let’s take a look at an image as it came, straight from the camera.

 When shooting in RAW, we can adjust white balance in post processing so the camera settings doesn’t matter that much.
 Try 3900K and adjust from there.
 Other factors like the moon and the sun can affect your white balance.
 Even if both the moon and sun are set below the horizon, they will continue to turn the sky a blue tint even an hour or two after they set, forcing the white balance to a higher temperature Kelvin.
 Adjust until you have a nice neutral picture:

 Exposure (Brightness) Hopefully the exposure will require the least adjustment.
 (If you made a good exposure in the camera.)
 Here I will add about +0.5 Exposure Value (EV), which makes the photograph 50% brighter.
 Try to avoid adjusting more than +/-1.0 EV unless noise levels allow for it.
-You will discover that adjustments larger than +/-1.0 EV will usually increase noise levels.
+You will discover that adjustments larger than +/-1.0 EV will increase noise levels too.
 The amount of post exposure adjustment necessary will depend on your exposure in the camera.

 Contrast (Curves) Contrast is the final essential post processing adjustment to use.
 I tend to increase contrast as much as possible without blowing out highlight or shadow details.
 Curves adjustment allows for a more precise contrast adjustment of specific lightness values and is my choice for making detailed adjustments.
 With curves to can make just the darks darker and just the brights brighter.
 Lightroom also allows you to adjust only designated portions of an image using the graduated filter or adjustment brush tools.